home-climate-control/dz/docs/configuration/sensors-switches-fans.md

 #### pace
 Optional.
 Send the same command to hardware no more often that this.
 Some bridges (notably `zigbee2mqtt`) are known to become unresponsive with no error indication when incoming traffic exceeds their bandwidth.

+#### availability-topic
+Optional or redundant for some types, mandatory for others.
+Log messages at `ERROR` level will provide enough details to resolve the problem.

 ### fans
 Similar to above:
 ```yaml